lila-network/certwarden-deploy/docs/content/_index.md

 You can find the Changelog here: [Changelog](https://code.lila.network/adoralaura/certwarden-deploy/src/branch/main/CHANGELOG.md)

 ## License
 `certwarden-deploy` is available under the MIT license.
-See the [LICENSE](https://code.lila.network/adoralaura/certwarden-deploy/src/branch/main/LICENSE) file for more info.
+See the [License page](/license/) for more info.